LAST UPDATED JULY 2023

 7.1.
 Clients and individuals have the right to access information held about them to ensure that such personal data is accurate and relevant for the business purposes for which it was collected.

 7.2.
 To understand what personal information we hold, we ask that you place a Subject Access Request.
-We invite requests to be made electronically in writing to Stephanie Lewis, our nominated Data Protection Officer, at firstname.lastname@example.org.
+We invite requests to be made electronically in writing to https://support.cdrl.org.uk/.
 However, this is not compulsory, and we shall also accept a Subject Access Request verbally or in writing through an alternative method.
 We have one month from receipt of the request within which to provide the information you request and will provide you a copy of the information free of charge (unless we deem your request to be manifestly unfounded or excessive, in which we will charge a reasonable fee for the administrative costs of complying with your request).

-Under GDPR, the grounds which we rely upon to process your personal data are:
+Under the UK GDPR, the grounds which we rely upon to process your personal data are:

 • You may voluntarily provide us with your consent to process your data for a particular purpose.